 A key goal of the course is to provide the Montessori teacher with additional training and resources to assist the child in growing and developing a strong sense of self, despite emotional, behavioural, and academic difficulties.
 A key element of such a course is to follow Maria Montessori’s mandate to know and discover the child—so as to better identify and provide what the special-needs child requires.
 The course is open to qualified Montessori teachers and is an important and invaluable source of professional development.
 Further Details: www.montessoriintervention.org/special-course.php

 International Montessori Congresses provide an opportunity for Montessorians to come together from around the world to share and further their work in aid of the child.
 The Congresses are open to all and are designed to promote the ideas of Maria Montessori to the wider public.
 They have been held since 1929 and it was during the first International Montessori Congress that the Association Montessori Internationale was founded.
-The next International Montessori Congress under the auspices of AMI will be held in Portland, Oregon in August 2013.
+The next International Montessori Congress under the auspices of AMI will be held in Thailand in August 2021.
 As well as such major international events, regular national conferences, study conferences and Trainers’ Meetings are held.
 Refresher courses are organised by local AMI training centres and some national affiliates (by agreement with AMI), enabling AMI graduates to revisit more deeply and with the benefit of practical experience, the key principles and practices of Montessori education.

 Consulting services are offered through various divisions of AMI including Teacher Training Institutions, AMI Affiliates and Educateurs sans Frontières (EsF).
 The consulting services include customised programme design, curriculum development, training workshops, and presentations.